Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Here, the struct2.ctype("<10s") metadata is meant to be used by a serialization library to serialize the field.
 Such libraries can only serialize a subset of types: it would not make sense to write, for example, Annotated[list[str], struct2.ctype("<10s")].
 Yet the type system provides no way to enforce this.
 The metadata are completely ignored by type checkers.

-This use case comes up in libraries like pydantic, which use Annotated to attach validation and conversion information to fields.
+This use case comes up in libraries like pydantic and msgspec, which use Annotated to attach validation and conversion information to fields or fastapi, which uses Annotated to mark parameters as extracted from headers, query strings or dependency injection.

 Specification

 This PEP introduces a protocol that can be used by static and runtime type checkers to validate the consistency between Annotated metadata and a given type.
-Objects that implement this protocol have a method named __supports_type__ that takes a single positional argument and returns bool:
+Objects that implement this protocol have an attribute called __supports_annotated_base__ that specifies whether the metadata is valid for a given type:

 class Int64: